 e) Government holidays do not mean that the bank would always remain closed and vice versa.
 Gazetted holidays, bank holidays, public holidays and government holidays are ways to describe the different holidays in India.

 f) These days it is a good idea to check the holidays in advance before you plan how to spend them.
 What we suggest is that you take a look at the list that we have given.
 Do not forget to bookmark the page.
 We have a detailed list that incorporates all of them.

-In India Public holidays and bank holidays assume great significance.
-The reason for the same are plenty.
+In India, Public holidays and bank holidays assume great significance.
+The reason for the same is plenty.
 Take a look at some of the reasons:

 1) Bank holidays are used as a day to complete pending work.

 2) A time when you can visit friends and relatives, especially a long-standing relative, whom we have not visited for a long time.

 3) A day when you can take your family members and have a good leisure time.